 “You had me at hello” is every brand’s aspiration for great customer experience.
-To quote Harvey Specter from Suits – a popular TV series, “First impressions last.
-You start behind the eight ball you’ll never get in front”.
 The experience you give your customer the first time they reach out to you is always a make-or-break scenario.
 If you make it, then you have gained a customer for life, well almost.
 You just cannot let your guard down.
 You must live up to the expectation of giving the best service every time they reach out to your brand.

 Organizations that provide exceptional customer experience, in today’s fast-moving times, win their customers, not only during the first interaction – but during every single one.

-Today, on November 21, as the world celebrates World Hello Day – we would like to highlight the importance of personalized communication, and how it is the key to setting standards, scaling expectations and driving long-lasting relationships.
+Today, November 21, as the world celebrates World Hello Day we would like to highlight the importance of personalized communication, and how it is the key to setting standards, scaling expectations, and driving long-lasting relationships.